rpdelaney/xkeypass/README.md

 ##To-Do / known issues
 * xdokey cannot handle some symbols in passwords
 * Support arrays
+* Print a warning or require confirmation when a stored password would include characters outside of 7-bit ASCII: this can lead to broken passwords when the encoding changes for any reason

 ##Legal
 This program is free software: you can redistribute it and/or modify it